Yogeshbalaji07/AiPhase1Project/README.md

 - Description: This dataset contains transaction records of a retail store, including customer IDs, product IDs, and purchase timestamps.
 It is used for market basket analysis to discover customer purchase patterns.

 ## Submission
-You can access and review this project on GitHub: [Link to GitHub Repository](https://github.com/yourusername/Market-Basket-Insights)
+You can access and review this project on GitHub: [Link to GitHub Repository](https://github.com/Yogeshbalaji07/AiPhase1Project.git)
 ---

-Replace the placeholders with your actual project details, code instructions, and dependencies.
-Make sure to provide clear and concise information to help others understand and replicate your work.